ndendic/FastSQLModel/README.md

 ### Create your first model

-To create your first model, you can can import the BaseTable class from the fastsqlmodel.db module and create a new model by subclassing it.
+To create your first model, you can can import the BaseTable class from the FastSQLModel.db module and create a new model by subclassing it.
 BaseTable is a subclass of SQLModel, so it has all the same features, but it also has a few extra features to help with some standard db operations and 3 extra fields: - id: primary key, default to a uuid4 -